Basic Algorithm Templates

 13

-bool check(double x) {/* ... */} // Checks whether x satisfies some property
+bool check(double x) {/* ... */} // Check if x satisfies a certain property

 double bsearch_3(double l, double r)